fablabbrighton/digital-fabrication-module/docs/_colophon/implementing-jekyll-collections.md

 ## Human-readable collection names

-Bizarrely, they don't seem to consider that you might want to give your collections names with spaces or capital letter, or other things tha don't work in URL slugs.
+Bizarrely, they don't seem to consider that you might want to give your collections names with spaces or capital letters, or other things that don't work in URL slugs.

 So I created a bit of data for each collection called `prettylabel` that I can access through `collection.prettylabel`, which is a human-readable version of that collection name.
 It took a bit of fiddling to discover that this data needs to be enclosed in "double quotes".